Teaching English Learners Certificate

 Total Units12

-These courses will prepare teachers for the licensure examination, which leads to ESOL certification in Maryland.
+These courses will prepare teachers for the licensure examination, which leads to ESOL licensure in Maryland.
 In addition, coursework from this program currently exists in the Graduate Reading Program and can be applied to the M.Ed. in Reading Education.

 Students will learn about and be able to apply the WIDA standards: